samirkt/march_madness_predictive_modeling/README.md

 #### Data Cleaning
 1. Map team names in season data to abbreviated versions used in tourney data
-	* Abbreviation mappings stored in "school\_abbrevs.py"
+	* Abbreviation mappings stored and editable in "school\_abbrevs.py"

 ---

 ## Usage
-(All data scraped from 1993 through 2019)
+Pipeline to use this repo.
+All data scraped from 1993 through 2019 by default.

 1. Scrape season stats